-We have created a Centre Policy which can be accessed via the page to the left and reflects our individual circumstances.
-We have explained our statement of intent, roles and responsibilities, training support and guidance provided to those determining TAGs, use of appropriate evidence, how teacher assessment grades will be determined as well as the quality assurance process in place.
+We have created two Centre Policies which can be accessed via the pages to the left which reflect our individual circumstances.
+We have explained our statement of intent, roles and responsibilities, training support and guidance provided to those determining TAGs and Q-TAGs, use of appropriate evidence, how teacher assessment grades will be determined as well as the quality assurance process in place.

 Joint Council for Qualifications (JCQ)

 JCQ are an organisation comprising the eight largest providers of qualifications in the UK, whose aim is to provide common administrative arrangements for examinations and who work together with their members regarding proposals from regulators, the government and other stakeholders.